openpowerwtf/omi_host_fire/readme.md

 ### /verilog_wb_2

-* get rid of Fire-specific stuff (extra interfaces/logic in TL?)
+* get rid of Gemini-specific stuff (GEMINI_NOT_APOLLO=0) - not much stuff

+* create wb_omi_host to start connecting minimal interfaces to omi_host to execute wb rd/wr

+### /verilog_wb_3

 * module/signal renames (host-side)

-* signal resizing for 32b

-### /verilog_wb_3

-* buffer, credits, etc. removal for simple WB-type bus

-* create wb_omi_host.v
+* clean out modules that will never be used in this version (cmd fifo's etc. - see yosys.txt)

 * create litex wrapper

 * init verilator tb